 What Causes Acne In Teenagers?

 An increase in the levels of hormones during the teenage years causes the sebaceous glands (oil glands within the skin) to produce more sebum (oil).
 The oil clumps with the dead skin cells and other debris, blocking the hair follicles and leading to acne (1).
 These blocked pores get infected by a bacteria C. acnes, leading to inflammation.
+Research findings indicate that more teenage girls than boys have acne.
+Among adolescents, 53% of the females have acne while 47% of the males have it.
+However, the incidence of acne among boys may decrease as they grow older, as shown by the graph indicating fewer men having acne than women.

 When Does Teenage Acne Go Away?